By Kevin Seraaj

 President Trump says ‘don’t look at me; it’s China’s fault, and the only reason we haven’t had more deaths is because I banned travel from China.’

 In truth, the high death toll can be attributed to a number of things, but the president can’t be allowed to escape culpability for his own and the administration’s failings by simply pointing to his travel ban.
 It’s typical Trump sleight-of-hand.
 The original U.S. response was by any measure simply pathetic.
+Perhaps if the president had put more effort into leading when the coronavirus reared its head than into grandstanding, we might have been able to keep the virus contained.

 One day before Trump took to the airways reassuring the American public that everything was going to be just fine, doctors and medical professionals at the World Health Organization had said that the global risk for this virus was “high.”

 According to the Washington Post, Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Disease, advised that “the risk posed by the virus to the general American population is low but that older adults with underlying health conditions may be at increased risk.”
-Little risk, little need for action.
-She did, to her credit, warn that more infections were likely.
+Translation: Little risk, little need for action.
+She did, however, to her credit, warn that more infections were likely.
 “This is an evolving situation and, again, we do expect additional cases in the United States and globally,” she said.

-In February, President Trump spent a lot of time denying that the coronavirus was a real problem for Americans.
+February 2020: President Trump spent a lot of time denying that the coronavirus was a real problem for Americans.
 At a rally in New Hampshire on February 10, he said: “Looks like by April, you know, in theory, when it gets a little warmer, it miraculously goes away.”

 Five months later and it hasn’t “miraculously gone away.”